great-expectations/great_expectations/docs/docusaurus/docs/reference/learn/data_quality_use_cases/schema.md

 robust schema validation within your data pipelines, helping to catch and address schema-related issues before they propagate through your data ecosystem.
 This guide will walk you through leveraging these Expectations to implement effective schema validation in your data workflows.

+## Prerequisite knowledge
+This article assumes basic familiarity with GX components and workflows.
+Reference the [GX Overview](/core/introduction/gx_overview.md) for additional content on GX fundamentals.

 ## Data preview